-Riaht.
-Well, I'll give you a slightly roundabout By chance, I happen to be the lead clinician in the launch of Bicalutamide Casodex in the UK 12:29 manufactured by Astrazeneca.
-The original dose that was advocated and received a licence for the treatment of prostate cancer was 50mg.
-That was back in the I remember it because I put the programme 1990s. together and we held it in the Intercontinental Hotel 12 · 29 at the bottom of Park Lane.
-There was subsequent data that showed 150mg was more effective.
-There's a lot of evidence that 50mg works, maybe 150mg works better.
-There's a lot of evidence that it's equivalent to LHRH analogues in locally advanced prostate cancer but not 12:30 in metastatic prostate cancer, which is already spread outside the prostate.
-I think there are 25 publications on the use of Bicalutamide, some of which in the early days the use of 50mg, and then updated, more recent ones, to 150mg.
-12:30

-You would have to ask Mr. O'Brien himself why he was so beloved of the 50mg dosage.
-That seems to be his preference.
-There is some effect at 50mg, it is not a treatment that has no value and no impact.
-Just 150mg would work better and has a licence for it, but doctors often use medications outside their licence; it is not at all unusual for doctors to do that.
-The 150mg dosage does have more side-effects than the 50mg, particularly breast enlargement, hot flushes; those two things.
+Τ approach of using 50mg in the treatment of intermediate 2 or high risk prostatic cancer?
+3 Α. Right.
+Well, I'll give you a slightly roundabout 4 answer.
+By chance, I happen to be the lead clinician 5 in the launch of Bicalutamide Casodex in the UK 12:29 6 manufactured by AstraZeneca.
+The original dose that 7 was advocated and received a licence for the treatment 8 of prostate cancer was 50mg.
+That was back in the 9 1990s.
+I remember it because I put the programme 10 together and we held it in the Intercontinental Hotel 12:29 11 at the bottom of Park Lane.
+There was subsequent data 12 that showed 150mg was more effective.
+There's a lot of 13 evidence that 50mg works, maybe 150mg works better.
+14 There's a lot of evidence that it's equivalent to LHRH 15 analogues in locally advanced prostate cancer but not 12:30 16 in metastatic prostate cancer, which is already spread 17 outside the prostate.
+I think there are 25 18 publications on the use of Bicalutamide, some of which 19 in the early days the use of 50mg, and then updated, 20 more recent ones, to 150mg.
+12:30 21 22 You would have to ask Mr. O'Brien himself why he was so 23 beloved of the 50mg dosage.
+That seems to be his 24 preference.
+There is some effect at 50mg, it is not 25 a treatment that has no value and no impact.
+Just 12:30 26 150mg would work better and has a licence for it, but 27 doctors often use medications outside their licence; it 28 is not at all unusual for doctors to do that.
+The 29 150mg dosage does have more side-effects than the 50mg,

-The use of Casodex, as I mentioned before, is potency preserving and doesn't give some of the other quite 12:31 dramatic side-effects of castration therapy using LHRH So I think Mr. O'Brien certainly could be analogue. criticised for the use of that drug.
-I can't explain why that's -- why that was his choice, but I don't think you could say he was negligent in using that.
-12:31 It's not the wrong treatment, it's a less than ideal treatment.
-Remember, the background of prostate cancer is highly controversial because you can go from active surveillance to radical prostatectomy with robots and Open prostatectomy, radiotherapy with hormones so on.
-12:32 and now high intensity focused ultrasound and all sorts of new treatments coming in, many of which don't have licences for that either but patients are getting them.
-Prostate cancer is one of the most controversial treatment areas out there clinically, and Mr. O'Brien 12:32 had his own idiosyncratic way of dealing with it.

-But I can see that would bring him into conflict -well, into disagreement, not conflict maybe -- with radiation therapists in Belfast, which probably explains why Mr. O'Brien seemed quite reluctant to refer his patients into Belfast for radiotherapy.
-That reflects his desire to keep his own patients under his own care, even if it is a bit idiosyncratic.
+Т particularly breast enlargement, not flushes; those two 2 things.
+3 4 The use of Casodex, as I mentioned before, is potency 5 preserving and doesn't give some of the other quite 2:31 6 dramatic side-effects of castration therapy using LHRH 7 analogue.
+So I think Mr. O'Brien certainly could be 8 criticised for the use of that drug.
+I can't explain 9 why that's why that was his choice, but I don't 10 think you could say he was negligent in using that.
+12 2:31 11 It's not the wrong treatment, it's a less than ideal 12 treatment.
+Remember, the background of prostate cancer 13 is highly controversial because you can go from active 14 surveillance to radical prostatectomy with robots and 15 so on.
+Open prostatectomy, radiotherapy with hormones 12 2:32 16 and now high intensity focused ultrasound and all sorts 17 of new treatments coming in, many of which don't have 18 licences for that either but patients are getting them.
+19 Prostate cancer is one of the most controversial 20 treatment areas out there clinically, and Mr. O'Brien 12 2:32 21 had his own idiosyncratic way of dealing with it.
+22 23 But I can see that would bring him into conflict 24 well, into disagreement, not conflict maybe with 25 radiation therapists in Belfast, which probably 2:32 26 explains why Mr. O'Brien seemed quite reluctant to 27 refer his patients into Belfast for radiotherapy.
+That 28 reflects his desire to keep his own patients under his 29 own care, even if it is a bit idiosyncratic.